WIDR: Funding

-Special events
+Special Events

-WIDR hosts a number of special events every year on Western Michigan University's campus and in the city of Kalamazoo.
+WIDR has hosted a number of special events on Western Michigan University's campus and in the city of Kalamazoo.

-The main event each year is the WIDR Block Party.
-This event takes place in the community, and has been going on since 2012.
-Past WIDR festivals included Barking Tuna Festival and Kite Flight.
+Past WIDR festivals included Barking Tuna Festival, Kite Flight, and the WIDR Block Party (2012-2015).

 Past BTF headliners have included The New Pornographers, Spoon, Mission of Burma, Stephen Malkmus, Mates of State, RJD2, Tiny Lights, The New Duncan Imperials, Dan Deacon, Lighting Bolt, and King Khan & The Shrines.